evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 ## User interface and control

-Tesla Model S Plaid has twin screens with information for the driver and passengers and a third screen in rear for multimedia.
+The Tesla Model S Plaid has twin screens with information for the driver and passengers and a third screen in rear for multimedia.
 The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large and has a 1280 x 480 pixels resolution.
 The touch screen on the dashboard's center  is 17 inches large and has a 2200 x 1300 pixels resolution.
 The touch screen in the rear center console  is 8 inches large.

 {{< sitefiguresized thumb="models/tesla/model_s/model_s_plaid/screens_1_st.jpg" title="Tesla Model S Plaid" width="3000" height="2000"  >}}